Machines that speak have been a common element in Speculative Fiction

 Live Action TV

-- The robots from Doctor Who episode "Robots of Death".
+- In the episode "Robots of Death", the eponymous robots speak with no inflection.
 More of than than not, all the robots and computers tend to do this.

-- The Cybermen speak in a constant and unchanging monotone.
+- The modern Cybermen, as well as their original incarnations from the '60s, speak in a constant and unchanging monotone.
 And that's the least freaky thing about them.

 - Subverted with Daleks.
 There are some instances where they talk in a rather monotone voice, but most of the time they simply shout in xenophobic rage.